mqlibrary/resource-sharing-partners/docs/harvest.md

 This module harvest emails from an Email address.
 Specifically, it is designed to connect to an Office365 Outlook account using OAuth2.
 The module reads all emails in the the Inbox and processes the relevant ones.
 Not all emails are relevant to this module as there are both suspension and address change email records coming through the system.
 The Tepuna harvester takes care of addresses so this modul only focusses on the suspension emails.

-Each email is processed - data is extracted, compared with the partner-record index, and updated if necessary.
+Each email is processed - data is extracted, compared with the partner record, and updated if necessary.
 The email is then moved to the 'Processed' folder in Outlook.

-The Outlook configuration is stored in the partner-configs index under 'OUTLOOK'.
+The Outlook configuration is stored in the config folder and is called __OUTLOOK.json__.
 Basically, we store the access token here and update it each time we log in:

 ```json
 {